 “We’ll give it away,” Vivenna said firmly.

 The mercenaries glanced at her.
-They were still Lemks’s home, though they had moved from the bed chamber--where his corpse still lay--down to the sitting room.
-Like all of Hallandren, the location was swollen with exaggerated colors.
-In the case of Lemks’ home, that mostly came in the way of walls made from thin strips of reed-like wood, stained with bright yellows and greens.
+They sat in Lemks’s home, though they had moved from the bed chamber--where his corpse still lay--down to the sitting room.
+Like most in Hallandren, the location was swollen with exaggerated colors.
+In Lemks’ home, that mostly came in the way of walls made from thin strips of reed-like wood, stained with bright yellows and greens.

 Vivenna couldn’t help but notice that she saw each color more vibrantly now.
-She had a kind of sense for color--she could divide its shades and hues, understanding instinctively how close each color was to perfect levels.
-Like perfect pitch--which she’d also apparently gained--except for the eyes instead.
+She had a strange sense for color--she could divide its shades and hues, understanding instinctively how close each color was to ideal, pure tones.
+It was like perfect pitch--which she’d also apparently gained--except for the eyes.

-It was very, very difficult not to see the beauty in the colors around her now.
+It was very, very difficult not to see beauty in the colors around her now.

 Denth leaned against the far wall.
 Tonk Fah lounged on a couch, yawning periodically, his colorful bird perched on his foot.
 Peprin had gone to report to Vivenna’s other men, who were still camped outside the city.

-“Give it away, princess?”
+“Give it away, Princess?”
 Denth asked.

 “The Breath,” Vivenna said calmly.
 She sat on a stool--she’d managed to find one in the kitchens--instead of one of the overly-plush chairs or couches.
 “We will go out and find unfortunate people who have been raped by your culture, their Breath stolen, and I will give them Lemks’ Breath.
-One at a time, until is all gone.”
+One at a time, until it is all gone.”

-Denth shot a glace at Tonk Fah, who simply yawned again.
+Denth shot a glace at Tonk Fah, who simply yawned.

 “Princess,” Denth said, “you can’t give Breath away one at a time.
 You have to give it all away at once.”